 To adapt and continue its service to the community, PCCL created Library on Demand, which offers live-stream and recorded programs around literacy, cooking, gardening, career development, and more.

 Now, as the fall sets in, some students in Pueblo are returning to their classrooms after weeks of online learning to start the semester.
-As each of Pueblo’s three school districts implements its own reopening plan, the city’s local paper has reported new Covid-19 spikes the past week, so it’s possible remote learning will be necessary again.
+As each of Pueblo’s three school districts implements its own reopening plan, the city’s local paper has reported new Covid-19 spikes over the past week, so it’s possible remote learning will be necessary again.

 Fortunately, the network among local nonprofits, philanthropists, and other agencies like the library have grown stronger in recent months, and Potter says they’re invested for the long haul.
 “We’re trying to make sure people have the devices and everything they need,” he says, “the connectivity they need, for as long as we’re in this crisis.”